5 Jul 2018

 Justine Dixon, Strategy

-Here are our top 5 communications tips for gender pay gap (‘GPG’) reports:
+Here are our top five communication tips for gender pay gap (‘GPG’) reports:

 The requirement for a report for every UK entity with 250 or more employees, means that some companies will have to disclose data for several legal entities.
 We’ve seen most large companies report and comment against an aggregated UK position (with most reporting for all UK employees, regardless of whether the regulations require this or not), and then to disclose the entity level data in a separate appendix.
 This helps to create a report that is cleaner, more accessible and understandable for all.